P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

     sudo mount /dev/<name of key>1 /mnt/usb

-You can automatise this process by adding a new rule in "/etc/udev/rules.d":
+You can automatise this process by adding a new rule in `/etc/udev/rules.d` with `nano 90-usb.rules`:

-    nano 90-usb.rules

     <add the line below>
     SUBSYSTEM=="block", ACTION=="add", KERNELS=="sd[!0-9]", RUN+="/usr/bin/mount /dev/sd[!0-9]1 /mnt/usb"